kyle-robinson/ray-tracer/README.md

 ## Getting Started

-The advanced graphics framework provides numerous tools for interacting with the graphics features that have been implemented.
 Refer to the following information on how to install and use the application.

 ### Dependencies
-To use the framework, the following prerequisites must be met.
+To use the ray tracer, the following prerequisites must be met.
 * Windows 10+
 * Visual Studio
 * Git Version Control